Home

 Fig 3 : Gathering spider webs, which are used to bind together other nesting material, mainly grasses.

-Common Iora - probably male (breeding variant)
+Common Iora - female

 Aegithina tiphia